 Here are some common stative verbs:

 There are a lot more than the ones listed here.
-For a more comprehensive list (over 60 words), download our Stative Verbs printout for our Insider Portal.
+For a more comprehensive list (over 60 words), download our Stative Verbs printout for Insiders.

 It just occurred to me that it would be nice to have a list of phrasal verbs.
 I’ve never used one, but it would probably be helpful to show students more than the few at a time that are listed in one chapter of your coursebook.